flamedfury/flamedfury.com/src/posts/2023/2023-07-27-internetnz-hat.md

 The latest gift was this hat.
 It features the [InternetNZ logo](https://internetnz.nz) embroided on the front and an embroided .nz and smaller InternetNZ logo on the back.

-{% imagePlaceholder "./src/assets/images/posts/2023/2023-07-27-internetnz-hat-front.jpeg", "A black hat with InternetNZ branding sitting on top of a wooden table.", "The front view of my InternetNZ hat." %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-07-27-internetnz-hat-front.jpeg", "A black hat with InternetNZ branding sitting on top of a wooden table.", "The front view of my InternetNZ hat." %}

-{% imagePlaceholder "./src/assets/images/posts/2023/2023-07-27-internetnz-hat-back.jpeg", "A black hat with InternetNZ branding sitting on top of a wooden table.", "The back view of my InternetNZ hat." %}
+{% eleventyImage "./src/assets/images/posts/2023/2023-07-27-internetnz-hat-back.jpeg", "A black hat with InternetNZ branding sitting on top of a wooden table.", "The back view of my InternetNZ hat." %}

 > InternetNZ is a not-for-profit open membership organisation and the designated manager for the .nz country code top-level internet domain.
 It also supports the development of New Zealand's internet through policy, community grants, research, and events.